cert-manager/website/content/en/docs/configuration/acme/dns01/_index.md

-Each issuer can specify multiple different DNS01 challenge providers, and it is also possible to have multiple instances of the same DNS provider on a single Issuer (e.g. two CloudDNS accounts could be set, each with their own name).
+Each issuer can specify multiple different DNS01 challenge providers, and it is also possible to have multiple instances of the same DNS provider on a single `Issuer` (e.g. two CloudDNS accounts could be set, each with their own name).

-For more information on utilizing multiple solver types on a single Issuer, read the multiple-solver-types section.
+For more information on utilizing multiple solver types on a single `Issuer`, read the multiple-solver-types section.

-## Setting nameservers for DNS01 self check
+## Setting Nameservers for DNS01 Self Check

 cert-manager will check the correct DNS records exist before attempting a DNS01 challenge.
 By default, the DNS servers for this check will be taken from